What is Knob and Tube Wiring?

 - The older type insulation used in K&T wiring is made from rubber and will disintegrate over time.

-- Older systems such as K&T are fused with 15 amps, yet today we generally use a 60 amp service.
+- Older wires such as K&T may not be large enough in diameter to handle the amps of today's electrical service and distribution.
 Too much current flowing through this wiring can lead to brittle insulation, exposing bare wire, which can be the cause of fire or shock.

 - There is no ground wire in a K&T system (you will see only 2 prong receptacles).
 This means there is no protection against faults, which can lead to shocks or fires.

-- Most insurance companies will not insure a home with K&T wiring.
+- Some insurance companies will not insure a home with K&T wiring.

 - If you are selling your home with K&T, the buyer will need to replace it; making your home more of a challenge to sell.
 If you are buying a home, you will want to be sure it has up to date wiring.